(Record Needle Scratch)

 - Cel Shading: Only really visible on Drake's trenchcoat.

 - Cutscene Incompetence: Not counting the death that starts the plot, Drake is killed in cutscenes five times over the course of the game.
-He actually dies so much that he drains the guardians's power due to having to bring him back, forcing them to shunt him into one of his corpses.
+He actually dies so much that he drains the guardians's power due to having to bring him back, forcing them to shunt him into one of his previous corpses.

 - Fake Difficulty: The game is very hard.
 Not because of any legitimate difficulty, but because the game is so supremely, fundamentally broken on every level that even the tutorial fight can easily kick your ass.
+The game's auto-aim makes it difficult to land a hit on enemies (along with being mapped to the camera), the player frequently finds themselves in enclosed spaces, and the controls are rather slow and floaty.

 - Game-Breaking Bug: The soul manipulation abilities don't work.
 You can die jumping off a building the game forces you to jump off.
 Drake can get stuck up to his waist in the ground at random.
-And so on, and so on.
+And so on, and so forth.

-- Game Over Man: The guardians, who mock you every time you die.
+- Game-Over Man: The guardians, who mock you every time you die.
 The player will likely get tired of it really quickly.

 - Guns Akimbo: Drake can wield two different guns in each hand.